areejhum/leaflet-challenge/Leaflet-Step-1/Readme.md

 ### Before You Begin

-1. Create a new repository for this project called `leaflet-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `leaflet-challenge`.

 2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for the Leaflet challenge.
 Use the folder names to correspond to the challenges: **Leaflet-Step-1** and **Leaflet-Step-2**.

-4. This homeworks utilizes both **html** and **Javascript** so be sure to add all the necessary files.
+4. This project utilizes both **html** and **Javascript** so be sure to add all the necessary files.
 These will be the main files to run for analysis.

 5. Push the above changes to GitHub or GitLab.

-## Your Task

 ### Level 1: Basic Visualization

 ![2-BasicMap](Images/2-BasicMap.png)

-Your first task is to visualize an earthquake data set.
+ visualize an earthquake data set.

 1. **Get your data set**